 By His word, He spoke everything into existence.
 He is omnipotent, omniscient, omnipresent, and infinite.
 He sustains everything in His hands and is moving in our lives every day.
 He is our Creator, Healer, Provider, and Sustainer whose love for us is far beyond anything we can fathom.
 Because of that love for us, He sent his Son to come die for us and provide us with the opportunity eternal salvation.
 Every good thing we have comes from Him.

 The world claims there are many ways to God.
-However, we believe, as the Bible declares, that there is only way to God and that is His Son, Jesus Christ.
+However, we believe, as the Bible declares, that there is only way to God and that is through His Son, Jesus Christ.
 We believe He left Heaven to come and be born through the Virgin Mary.
-He came to take on our human nature, but completely maintained His diving nature.
+He came to take on our human nature, but completely maintained His divine nature.

 He lived a sinless life and performed countless miracles, many of which were recorded in the gospels.
 He was falsely accused, arrested, whipped, crucified, and buried.
-After three days, He resurrected from the dead and showed himself to His disciples before ascending into Heaven.
+After three days, He resurrected from the dead and showed Himself to His disciples before ascending into Heaven.
 His death and resurrection provided us with the path to salvation and reconciled those who believe in Him with God.
-He now sits at the right hand of God the Father, interceding on behalf of those who have received Him as Lord and Savior.
+He now sits at the right hand of God the Father, interceding on behalf of those who have confessed and received Him as their Lord and Savior.

-We believe He will return again, as the Scriptures say, for those who have chosen to believe in Him and to establish His eternal reign over the Earth.
+We believe He will return again, as the Scriptures say, for those who have chosen to believe in Him and to establish His eternal reign over all the Earth.

 When Jesus ascended to Heaven, He promised to leave us a Comforter that will be with us until His return.
 That Comforter is the Holy Spirit.
 We believe in the Holy Spirit.
 We believe in its movement in our lives.

-The Holy Spirit is with us everywhere go.
+The Holy Spirit is with us everywhere we go.
 He is the One that gives us peace in those moments where things seem chaotic.
 He helps guide us in what we need to do to stay in God’s will.
 He gives us joy in moments where it seems impossible to smile.
 He gives us the hope that we will meet our Savior face-to-face when He returns.

 We also believe the Holy Spirit connects us to God and to who He is.
 He gives us the wisdom to understand what the Word says and the tools needed to put it into action.
 He helps us pray.
 As Romans 8:26 says, “…But the Holy Spirit prays for us with groanings that cannot be expressed in words.”
 He brings conviction to our lives and helps us recognize when we are wrong.
 His manifestation can be seen in different ways, but it is always, in one form or another, to help us become more like Christ.

 When we speak about the Church, we’re not referring to the building where we meet to have service.
-We believe the Church is composed of all those who have confessed and accepted Jesus Christ as their personal savior.
+We believe the Church is composed of all those who have confessed and accepted Jesus Christ as their personal Savior.
 We believe that the Church is the body of Christ and it’s the Church’s responsibility to spread the Gospel across the world.

 We also believe in the command given in Hebrews 10:25. “…let us not neglect our meeting together…” It’s important for our spiritual growth to have communion with our family in Christ.
 The more time we spend congregated, the more our love for each other grows.
 We also believe that having communion with fellow believers helps keep us accountable in our walk with Christ.
 Having a community to turn to when we are in need or to be that community for someone in need is part of living a Christ-like life.